-Funded in part by a grant from the Indiana Office of Energy Development, McCormick Motors has been certified as a GM Green Dealer in 2014, 2015, 2016, 2017, and 2018.
+Funded in part by a grant from the Indiana Office of Energy Development, McCormick Motors has been certified as a GM Green Dealer from 2014-present.
 We have been recognized for achieving the GM Green Dealer Certification Program for the 5th Year in a row, and we’re always looking for new, exciting innovations to take us into the future!

 Employee Energy and Conservation Fund

 In March 2009, McCormick Motors established an energy conservation and efficiency fund for every full-time employee that is a homeowner.
 At the beginning of each calendar year, up to $500 of matching funds will be available to participating employees.
 This money is available to offset expenditures made by an employee based on $0.25 for every $1.00 spent on home improvement that is directly related to energy conservation or efficiency.
 Funds may be drawn at any time provided the following criteria are met.
 Participating employees must complete a home energy audit before funds will be distributed.
 The audit is the annual enrollment form for the program.
 Projects must demonstrate that they will directly contribute to energy conservation or efficiency.
 Paid receipts for completion of the project must be presented when reimbursement is requested.
 Paid receipts more than six months old are not eligible for reimbursement.
 Projects related to new construction or home expansions are not eligible for reimbursement.
 Reimbursement is only for materials and/or contracted labor.
 There is no reimbursement for individual employee labor on the project.